SoftHu/tos_avg/En/heart_4_2_6.md

 I'm just a fish shop owner.]
 1756246210047665 -->1756246281436850[<b>Speaker 👉 Torleone:</b>
-\nAfter all, I'm just a simple man, so I came to ask you, &lbrace;playername&rbrace;, for advice.\nThanks for coming today.
+\nAfter all, I'm just a simple man, so I came to ask you, &lbrace;c.playername&rbrace;, for advice.\nThanks for coming today.
 I'm much more at ease with your advice.]

 ```